SafialIslam302/Automating-Investigations-of-Reproducibility/README.md

 Download the folder <b>Automated_Reproducibility</b> and import it into the PyCharm.

-Here is a "requirements.txt" file, run the file using the "pip install -r requirements.txt" command.
+Here is a <b>requirements.txt</b> file, run the file using the `pip install -r requirements.txt` command.
 Then in the command line run the command `python manage.py runserver`.
 You can clear the cache using the command `python manage.py clearcache`

 ## Folder Description
 - `static` includes the CSS file and the picture used in the platform.